 Framing your artwork doesn't have to be a difficult or laborious task - and choosing the "right" frame is totally up to your preference!
 Here is my simple guide to selecting a frame that will complement your new artwork.
-And remember, we offer framing services for any original painting or fine art print!

 In this post, I'm offering suggestions for how to frame any 2D artwork on paper.
 Here in the shop, we also offer floater frames for my panel and canvas paintings.
 I'm able to secure wholesale pricing on floater frames, so if you're purchasing an original paintings from me, it is much cheaper and easier to add framing now then bring it to a professional framer.